KlasafGeijerstam/distributed_hash_table/files/specification/README.md

-A node has multiple sockets for communication with the tracker and other nodes, more specifically it has 5 sockets.
-One for sending alive PDUs periodically over UDP, one for incoming PDUs over UDP, two for maintaining a TCP connection to its predecessor and successor respectively and one final TCP socket for accepting successors.
+A node has multiple sockets for communication with the tracker and other nodes, more specifically it has 4 sockets.
+One for incoming and outgoing incoming PDUs over UDP, two for maintaining a TCP connection to its predecessor and successor respectively and one final TCP socket for accepting successors.
 The successor and predecessor sockets are recreated as new nodes join or leave the network.
-The maximum size of the network is 256 nodes, with a hash range of 0-255.
-You are encouraged, and expected, to test your implementation with other student implementations.
+The maximum size of the network is 256 nodes, with a total hash range of 0-255.
+You are encouraged, and expected, to test your implementation with other student implementations as well as the given implementation.

 # Communication between nodes (PDU)
 The communication between nodes, trackers, and possibly other agents